gzrrobert/ComStat/README.md

 GETTING STARTED:

 Installation of the Software:
 1. You are looking at the “Readme” file included with the ComStat software.
 That means you probably have already opened the ComStat.zip file from the github.
-If not please go to: http://www.umgcc.org/research/biostat_software.htm and click on “download COMSTAT.”
 2. Unzip the files in the ComStat package and save them to a directory on your computer (eg., “My Documents” if using Windows).
 You will have 8 files to unzip and save to the directory:
             One adobe file (Readme.pdf – this document), and one text file Three R program files (SYN.design.R, SYN.test.R, SYN.analysis.R)